Colts FAQ Page Are you covered by Child Protection Rules?

 BRHC greatly values the support and time that you give to your children and also to teh colts section in particular.
 If you feel that you have a particular skill or strength or wish to offer us any help in a voluntary capacity we are sure there is a role awaiting you somewhere within the club that you could help us with.
 Please contact any of the committee or one of the coaches.

 Will my child be safe?

 BRHC is committed to safeguarding and promoting the well being of its members, especially our colts section and takes its duty of care and responsibilities to provide a safe and effective environment in which children can come and learn about the sport of hockey.
 Our National Governing Body recognises clubs efforts in providing them with a Clubs 1st mark. this incorporates all aspects of health and safety including First Aid, reporting of any accidents and Child Protection issues.
-Child Welfare Officers (Nicola Hancock & Sally Malir) continues in their role and if parents, coaches or youngsters have any concerns or wish information, please do not hesitate to contact her.
+Child Welfare Officers (Cath Lee, Helen Perkins & Sally Malir) continues in their role and if parents, coaches or youngsters have any concerns or wish information, please do not hesitate to contact her.
 All coaches have been informed of their responsibilities and the procedures that they should follow.
 Parents & guardians also have a role to play in ensuring their youngsters anjoy and succeed in colts hockey.

 What is Clubs 1st Accreditation